 A world-renowned voice in socially engaged Buddhism, Hozan Alan Senauke is a Soto Zen priest, folk musician, author, poet, leader of Clear View Project and former executive director of the Buddhist Peace Fellowship.
 The event will be open to all.
 Learn more and return to this page at the time of the event.

-Walking Together in the People’s Climate Mobilization
+Walking Together in the People’s Climate March

 Washington DC and Sister Locations around the World, Saturday, April 29.